Huotes/CommitMaker/README.md

 Chuck Norris doesn't need garbage collection because he doesn't call .Dispose(), he calls .DropKick().

 How many theoretical physicists does it take to screw in a light bulb?
 Two.
 One to hold the bulb and one to rotate the universe.

+Time waits for no man.
+Unless that man is Chuck Norris.